 International Careers Course and Workshops

-Each spring semester, CIE offers International Studies 260: Introduction to International Careers, a 2-credit course open to students from across campus, which features guest speakers from a wide variety of professional fields.
+Each spring semester, we offer International Studies 260: Introduction to International Careers, a 2-credit course open to students from across campus, which features guest speakers from a wide variety of professional fields.
 Students learn to research international careers, conduct informational interviews, craft an internationally-focused resume with a job goal statement, and develop a career action plan.

-UWM’s Career Development Center is the first place that students should visit to create a resume and gain valuable advice on the job search process.
-Students in the Global Management track of Global Studies also have access to Lubar School of Business Career Services.
+UWM’s Career Planning and Resource Center is the first place that students should visit to create a resume and gain valuable advice on the job search process.
+Students in the Global Management track of Global Studies also have access to the Lubar School of Business Career Services.

 Networking with Alumni

-One of the most valuable resources for current students is the Global Studies and International Studies alumni network.
-Students enrolled in these programs are encouraged to join the LinkedIn alumni groups for Global Studies or International Studies.
-CIE also tracks career outcomes for Global Studies and International Studies graduates.
-If you are an alum and do not see yourself on one of these lists, and would like to reconnect with us, please contact a CIE program Advisor.
+One of the most valuable resources for current students is the Global Studies alumni network.
+Students enrolled in this program are encouraged to join the LinkedIn alumni group for Global Studies.
+We also track career outcomes for Global Studies graduates.
+If you are an alum and do not see yourself on one of these lists and would like to reconnect with us, please contact us.

 Each week we post a weekly newsletter for current Global and International Studies students.
 This newsletter includes international job and internship postings and opportunities.